Securing our water future

 Water Supply Security Strategy

-Our water supplies rely on rainfall with dams monitored daily by Council’s Wide Bay Water and managed carefully to ensure there is enough water during periods of prolonged dry weather.
+Our water supplies rely on rainfall with our water source storages monitored daily by Council and managed carefully to ensure there is enough water during periods of prolonged dry weather.

-To ensure the balance between having water available at all times and the cost to provide water to the community, water restrictions are a widely used method of managing the available water.
+To ensure the balance between always having water available and the cost to provide water to the community, water restrictions are a widely used method of managing the available water.

 Based on current climate and population forecasts, the most recent strategies have identified that our current dams and weirs will provide safe water supply yields for Hervey Bay until at least 2046 and Maryborough until at least 2066.